earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 Turns out it's pretty simple to get something basic up and running, just like `ngrok` does.
 But, if you find yourself relying on this kind of tooling every day, it may be better to pay for a service that can do it better.

 Thanks for following along with us!
-[Visit the example repository, with all scripts available here.](https://github.com/earthly/example-diy-ngrok)
+[Visit the example repository, with all scripts available on GitHub.](https://github.com/earthly/example-diy-ngrok)

 <!--kg-card-end: markdown-->